wix-incubator/node-workshop/02-exercises/02-db/README.md

 # Exercise #1 - Write the db module
-In this exercise, you will be writing the database module that will be used by the server to store and manipulate the todos.
+In this exercise, you will be writing the rest of database module that will be used by the server to store and manipulate the todos.

 Given the nature of the workshop, we will be using a simple file to store the